wtg/shuttletracker/README.md

 ### Environment Variables

 Most keys can be overridden with environment variables.
-The variables are usually named `SECTION_KEY`.
+The variables names usually take the format `SECTION_KEY`.
 For example, overriding database's Mongo URL could be done with a variable named `DATABASE_MONGOURL`.